Skip to main content

 Do I need any special clothing for the tour?

-We recommend comfortable clothing and shoes for walking and sightseeing.
+During this Nepal Cultural Tour, we recommend comfortable clothing and shoes for walking and sightseeing.
 For the rafting day, we advise wearing quick-drying clothes, a swimsuit, and a waterproof jacket.
 Be sure to bring warm layers for cooler mornings and evenings in hill stations like Nagarkot.

 Is this tour suitable for families or children?